-Sometimes I feel exhausted or even feel angry at the persons I have to deal with on a daily basis.
+20 Sometimes I feel exhausted or even feel angry at the persons I have to deal with on a daily basis.
 Is this normal?

-Every first-contact official needs to perform his/her tasks under demanding circumstances, frequently encountering people from different cultures, a different social background and with different life experiences.
-This interesting, but extremely demanding working environment can have an impact on your psychological well-being.
-In the discharge of your duties, you may experience varied emotions, ranging from compassion, through indifference, to rejection of the individuals you deal with every day.
-This in turn can affect the effectiveness and quality of your work, and your ability to take appropriate decisions and actions.
+Every first-contact official performs their tasks under demanding circumstances, frequently encountering people from different cultures, different social backgrounds and with different life experiences.
+This interesting but extremely demanding working environment can have an impact on your psychological well-being.
+In the discharge of your duties, you may experience varied emotions, ranging from compassion, through to indifference or rejection of the individuals you encounter every day.
+This, in turn, can affect the effectiveness and quality of your work, and your ability to make appropriate decisions and take appropriate actions.

-It is important to be aware of those factors as well as of your personal circumstances and make a constant effort to minimise their impact.
-If needed, don't hesitate to ask your colleagues or supervisors for support or to seek professional counselling.
+It is important to be aware of those mitigating factors as well as of your personal circumstances and make a constant effort to minimise their impact.
+If needed, do not hesitate to ask your colleagues or supervisors for support or to seek professional counselling.